-The fair value of office buildings and investment property as at 31 December 2017 and 31 December 2016 is derived by certain inputs that are not based on observable market data.
+The fair value of office buildings and investment property as at 31 December 2019 and 31 December 2018 is derived by certain inputs that are not based on observable market data.
 The value of the assets is measured using the market approach or the cost approach.
 The market approach uses prices and other relevant information generated by market transactions involving identical or comparable land and buildings respectively.
 The cost approach reflects the amount that would be required currently to replace the service capacity of the asset.

-31 December 2018 Valuation Significant unobservable Amount Other key information Area Sensitivity of the input 2018 technique inputs mormation to fair value Property and equipment 3,833 2,070 Market approach Price per square meter 2,057- 2,284 Square meters, building 211; 619 increase (decrease) in the price per square meter would result in increase (decrease) in fair value 225 Cost approach Replacement cost per square meter 188 Square meters, building 1,327 increase (decrease) in the replacement cost per square meter would result in increase (decrease) in fair value Developers' profit margin 10% increase (decrease) in the developers' profit margin would result in increase (decrease) in fair value Land price per square meter 5 Square meters, land 5,782 increase (decrease) in the price per square meter would result in increase (decrease) in fair value 1,538 Market approach Price per square meter 2,716 Square meters, building 584 increase (decrease) in the price per square meter would result in increase (decrease) in fair value
+31 December 2019 Valuation technique Significant unobservable inputs Amount Other key information Area Sensitivity of the input to fair value Property and equipment 3,792 1,977 Market approach Price per square meter 2,057-2,284 Square meters, building 211; 619 increase (decrease) in the price per square meter would result in increase (decrease) in fair value 222 Cost approach Replacement cost 188 Square meters, building 1,327 increase (decrease) in the replacement cost per square meter

-31 December 2017 Valuation technique Significant unobservab le inputs Amount Other key informat ion Area Sensitivity of the input to fair value Property and equipment 3,874 2,094 Market approach Price per square meter 2,057-2,284 Square meters, building 211; 619 increase (decrease in the price per square meter would result in increase (decrease in fair value 227 Cost approach Replacemen t cost per square meter 188 Square meters, building 1,327 increase (decrease in the replacement cost per square meter would resu- in increase (decrease) in fair value Developers' profit margin 10% increase (decrease in the developers profit margin would result in increase (decrease in fair value Land price per square meter 5 Square meters, land 5,782 increase (decrease in the price per square meter would result in increase (decrease in fair value 1,553 Market approach Price per square meter 2,716 Square meters, building 584 increase (decrease in the price per square meter would result in increase (decrease in fair value
+(In thous ,unus ej 822, pe er square meter would result in increase (decrease) is fair value evelopers' ofit margin 10% increase (decrease) in the developers' profit margin would result in increase (decrease) in fair value and price er square meter 5 Square meters land ^{s,} 5,78 increase (decrease) in the price per square meter would result in increas (decrease) in fair value 1.593 Aarket oproach pe Price er square meter 2,716 Square meters building s, 584 increase (decrease) in the price per square meter would result in increas (decrease) in fair value 31 December 2018 Valuation technique Significant unobservab le inputs Amount Other key informatio n Area Sensitivity of the input to fair value Property and equipment 3,833 2,070 Market approach Price per square meter 2,057- 2,284 Square meters, building 211; 619 increase (decrease) in the price per square meter would result in increase (decrease) in fair value 225 Cost approach Replaceme nt cost per square meter 188 Square meters, building 1,327 increase (decrease) in the replacement cost per square meter would result in increase (decrease) in fair value Developer s' profit margin 10% increase (decrease) in the developer profit margin would result in increase (decrease) in fair value Land price per square meter 5 Square meters, land 5,782 increase (decrease) in the price per square meter would result in increase (decrease) in fair value 1,538 Market approach Price per square meter 2,716 Square meters, building 584 increase (decrease) in the price per square meter would result in increase (decrease) in fair value

 The following describes the methodologies and assumptions used to determine fair values for those financial instruments which are not already recorded at fair value in the financial statements.
-As at 31 December 2018 and 31 December 2017 carrying values of financial assets and liabilities that are not carried at fair value in the statement of financial position were not significant different to their fair values.
+As at 31 December 2019 and 31 December 2018 carrying values of financial assets and liabilities that are not carried at fair value in the statement of financial position were not significant different to their fair values.